 The Canadian Post Office set up a special postal code for Santa as part of a Santa Letter-Writing Program initiative: HOH OHO.

 Grab an Elf on the Shelf

-First and foremost we need Buddy, our Elf on the Shelf.
-This is the month where my kids think there are an extra set of eyes and ears watching them.
+First and foremost, we need Buddy, our Elf on the Shelf.
+This is the month when my kids think there are an extra set of eyes and ears watching them.
 It’s our elf, Buddy, who has a VIP pass straight to Santa.
-This is the time where I refine, reshape, and have my children rethink their actions.
+This is the time when I refine, reshape, and have my children rethink their actions.
 It works.
 They are kinder, nicer, and just a little sweeter to make sure they don’t land on the naughty list.
 If you don’t have one of these elves, you are surely missing out.

 Find the Perfect Tree

 But before we can put Buddy in place, we always make sure we have the perfect tree.
 You can’t celebrate Christmas without a big tree in the living room!
 So each year, we head out to find the best tree for our home.
 It’s been a ritual for us year after year, and it always brings us together as a family.
 (And I just love decorating for Christmas!)
 We always let the kids pick out their favorite tree—it’s become a holiday tradition.

 Have you listened to my podcast?
 Check out The Mom Confidential!

 The Reason for the Season

 Don’t forget the reason for the season!
 It is important to lead my little ones to God in any way that I can.
 Many years ago, a good friend gave me an arsenal of books to use as a reference.
 There are two, in particular, I love reading at night to my kids.
 His Mighty Warrior is the perfect book to captivate the heart of any boy.
 My daughter also enjoys listening to this one with her brothers.